wheatman/TowersOfHanoi/README.md

 # TowersOfHanoi
-A solver for the towers of Hanoi Game it can both show you the sequence of moves or calculate how many moves it will take to solve a game of a certain stack hight
+This program solves The Towers of Hanoi Game.
+It can either show you the sequence of moves or calculate how many moves it will take to solve a game of a certain stack height.